spearman/macro-machines/README.md

 ![](minimal.png)

-See `./examples/` for examples of more complex state machines.
+For examples of more complex state machines, see the `./examples/` directory.